unrealwork/atsd-use-cases/USMortality/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/6cf6fe70)

 Using the third dropdown, we are able to sort by geographic region.
-This list will come in handy later in the article when we delve into Axibase's SQL query language capabilities.
+This list will come in handy later in the article when we delve into Axibase's query language capabilities.

 1 = New-England<br />
 2 = Middle-Atlantic<br />